GoogleCloudPlatform/datacatalog-tag-engine/README.md

 terraform apply -var-file=variables.tfvars
 ```

 Note: The deployment can take up to <b>one hour</b> due to the large number of index builds.
-There are 24 Firestore indexes that get created sequentially to avoid build failures.
+There are 27 Firestore indexes that get created sequentially to avoid hitting concurrency limits in Firestore.

 #### Step 8: Launch the Tag Engine UI
 ```